0 Part Course |

 PPP and Infrastructure Projects

-Because most PPPs and BOTs have a contractually-based revenue stream, their structure and characteristics are quite different from other project financings.
+Because most PPPs and BOTs have a contractually-based revenue stream, their structure and characteristics differ greatly from other project financings.

 • PPP projects contrasted with industrial/extractive industry projects